viniciusbds/navio/README.md

-## Running
+## How to install

+This project support static compiling for linux platform (amd64).
+If you want to compile itself follow the instructions below:

-To compile the source code in the file ./navio
+To compile the source code in the file **./navio**
 ```
   make
 ```